drosadocastro-bit/drosadocastro-bit/README.md

 Cortex - A cognitive investigative assistant framework for uncertain evidence domains.

+Juracan - a Kaggle orbit wars competition agent  built in colaboration between a human and an AI, pair-programming through the night, across days, through failures and breakthroughs
 Philosophy

 Everything here is offline/online, human-on-the-loop, and built with governance before features.
 I don't chase model size.
 I chase reliability, transparency and honest failure modes.